 In addition to programs for students, the office develops opportunities for faculty cooperation and exchanges between Merrimack College and partner institutions.

-Graduate students are welcome to stop in any time to the Graduate Lounge.
+Graduate students are welcome to stop in any time.

 McQuade Library – Second floor, 978-837-5483

 Mack Print Center

 Monday – Friday, 8:00 a.m. – 4:30 p.m., 978-837-5137

 The Mack Print Center is a comprehensive resource for document production.

 Operated as a contract unit of the U.S. Postal Service, the campus post office functions as a college mail and shipping center.
 UPS shipping and packaging assistance are also available.

 Rogers Center for the Arts

 Students may purchase discounted tickets for events with their ID by stopping by or calling the Box Office or online.
 The Rogers Center also offers Student Rush, enabling students presenting an ID to purchase a ticket for most events for $5 beginning 60 minutes before show time.